 In the close vicinity to Santa Sabina and Santa Prisca on the Aventine Hill you can also find the famous Giardino degli Aranci (an orange garden) and observe the panorama of Rome from it, which is known as one of the most impressive ones in the city.
 Also, don’t miss out on the famous secret keyhole, through which one can see St. Paul’s Cathedral framed by the trees of the garden.
 The latter is a very popular within tourists landmark, which can't be passed by on the Aventine hill - as soon as you notice a line towards a gate, you know exactly that this is the line for the famous keyhole!

-Although time is relentless, it made it possible for these rare churches to withstand time and survive to this day.
-Obviously, we can’t expect these churches to stay flawless and unchanged by the time, but as it always happens in Rome, old becomes the most beautiful.
+Although time is relentless, it made it possible for these rare Rome churches to withstand time and survive to this days.
+Obviously, we can’t expect these Rome churches to stay flawless and unchanged, but as it always happens in Rome, the old undergoes transformation and becomes even more beautiful.